 Spring turnover in a body of water is important for the same reason as Fall Turnover.
 Once thermal stratification sets up, the deeper Hypolimnion level does not get mixed to the surface, and whatever dissolved oxygen exists in the Epilimnion level of the lake is all that is available until lake turnover in the fall.

-Fall Lake Turnover
+Fall Turnover Water Mix

 When the Fall Turnover happens, prevailing winds over the surface start to get colder and slowly cool down the top layer, which makes the surface water, with the help of these cold winds, heavier and causes them to sink.

-This will cause the cause of Turnover and makes the whole lake mix with the water column of the entire lake, called the Fall Turnover.
+This will cause the cause of Turnover and make the whole lake mix with the water column of the entire lake, called the Fall Turnover.
 Water at lower temperatures and denser can mix much easier.

-This effect will end result will make the lake’s water entirely uniform in temperature and oxygen.
+This effect will end result will make the clean lake’s water entirely uniform in temperature and oxygen.
 After a few days or weeks, the lake settles down into Winter Stratification.

 If you are on this body of water during the year, you will notice an obvious smell, and decomposed material that was on the bottom of the lake is now on top.